mjahmadi/jdate/README.md

 ```
 Display persian date in jalali calendar command line tool.
 Usage: jdate [OPTION]... [+FORMAT]
   -f   --format           Formats output with the given pattern.
   -j   --to-jalali        Converts given gregorian date to persian jalali date.
                           The format must be like this: 'YYYY-MM-DD'
   -g   --to-gregorian     Converts given persian jalali date to gregorian date.
                           The format must be like this: 'YYYY-MM-DD'
   -c   --compare          Will compare two different persian jalali date.
                           this option returns the bigger date.
                           The format must be like this: 'YYYY-MM-DD:YYYY-MM-DD'
+  -r   --reference        Display the last modification time of FILE in jalali date.
        --help             Display this usage information and exit.
        --version          Output version information and exit.

 FORMAT controls the output.
 Interpreted sequences are:
   '%a'   locale's abbreviated weekday name.
   '%A'   locale's full weekday name.